 You’ll probably want to replace your old insurance ID card with an updated one.
 Keep it in your car or wallet once you’ve formally canceled your old policy and started your new one.

 As with all car insurance, start by comparing quotes from several insurance providers.
 This ensures you get a good deal on your car insurance.
-If you need multiple car insurance quotes in less than 10 minutes, check out the way.com app or website by tapping the banner below.
+If you need multiple car insurance quotes in less than 10 minutes, check out the Way app or website.

-We only require your basic information to research different uninsured motorist coverage options for you.
-Then you can choose your policy and benefit from the protection it provides.
+The app uses basic information to research different coverage options for you.
+Consequently, you can choose your policy and benefit from the protection it provides.